noxymon-mekari/mkrgen/docs/docs/index.md

   - toc
 ---

-## Go Blueprint - Ultimate Golang Blueprint Library
+## mkrgen - Ultimate Golang mkrgen Library

 ![logo](./public/logo.png)

 Powerful CLI tool designed to streamline the process of creating Go projects with a robust and standardized structure.
-Not only does Go Blueprint facilitate project initialization, but it also offers seamless integration with popular Go frameworks, allowing you to focus on your application's code from the very beginning.
+Not only does mkrgen facilitate project initialization, but it also offers seamless integration with popular Go frameworks, allowing you to focus on your application's code from the very beginning.

-## Why Choose Go Blueprint?
+## Why Choose mkrgen?

-- **Easy Setup and Installation**: Go Blueprint simplifies the setup process, making it a breeze to install and get started with your Go projects.
+- **Easy Setup and Installation**: mkrgen simplifies the setup process, making it a breeze to install and get started with your Go projects.

 - **Pre-established Go Project Structure**: Save time and effort by having the entire Go project structure set up automatically.
 No need to worry about directory layouts or configuration files.

-- **HTTP Server Configuration Made Easy**: Whether you prefer Go's standard library HTTP package, Chi, Gin, Fiber, HttpRouter, Gorilla/mux or Echo, Go Blueprint caters to your server setup needs.
+- **HTTP Server Configuration Made Easy**: Whether you prefer Go's standard library HTTP package, Chi, Gin, Fiber, HttpRouter, Gorilla/mux or Echo, mkrgen caters to your server setup needs.

-- **Focus on Your Application Code**: With Go Blueprint handling the project scaffolding, you can dedicate more time and energy to developing your application logic.
+- **Focus on Your Application Code**: With mkrgen handling the project scaffolding, you can dedicate more time and energy to developing your application logic.

 ## Project Structure

-Here's an overview of the project structure created by Go Blueprint when all options are utilized:
+Here's an overview of the project structure created by mkrgen when all options are utilized:

 ```bash
 / (Root)